AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/understanding-batch-and-trigger-smart-campaigns.md

 **Batch Smart Campaigns**

 * Can be scheduled for recurrences, such as daily, weekly, and monthly.
 You can also have them run just once.
-* Are visible on the [program schedule view](../../../../product-docs/core-marketo-concepts/programs/program-schedule-view/navigating-the-program-schedule-view.md).
-  &#42;Note that anything after a "Wait" step within the smart campaign will not be included on the view.
+* Are visible on the [program schedule view](/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/navigating-the-program-schedule-view.md).
+Anything after a "Wait" step within the smart campaign will not be included on the view.

 <br>&nbsp;